Role Playing, Reflexive Role-Taking, Role Strain,

 According to role theory, role conflict occurs when a person

-simultaneously act out multiple roles that carry contradictory expectations.
+is expected to simultaneously act out multiple roles that carry contradictory

-can be attributed to their socialization into traditional
+involvement in crime can be attributed to their socialization

-situation, internal and external expectations are connected to a social role and social
+determine a social situation, internal and external expectations are connected to a social

 Presented at the annual meeting of the American Sociological Association.